Williamtown - Medowie - Karuah

 What is the weighted average housing cost based on tenure mix in Williamtown - Medowie - Karuah?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,171.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,171.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,900.0/month, and renters paying $1,732/month.

 How affordable is housing in Williamtown - Medowie - Karuah relative to local incomes?